creativity-ai/creativity-ai.github.io/index.md

 <div class="flex items-center" id="kelly-mckernan">
     <figure class="w-1/3">
         <img class="img-author" src="assets/imgs/authors/neurips2024/kelly-mckernan.jpeg" alt="Kelly McKernan"/>
-        <b><br>Kelly McKernan</b>
+        <b><br><a href="https://www.kellymckernan.com/" class="text-main" >Kelly McKernan</a></b>
     </figure>
 <div class="w-2/3">
-<b>Kelly McKernan</b> (they/them) is a fine artist, freelance illustrator, and educator based in Nashville, Tennessee, USA.
+<a href="https://www.kellymckernan.com/"><b>Kelly McKernan</b></a> (they/them) is a fine artist, freelance illustrator, and educator based in Nashville, Tennessee, USA.
 Their paintings are inspired by art nouveau, dark fantasy, and pop surrealism and feature femme figures exploring their personal mythos as an exploration of Kelly’s own human journey.
 </div>
 </div>

 <div class="flex items-center" id="a-feder-cooper">
     <figure class="w-1/3">
         <img class="img-author" src="assets/imgs/authors/neurips2024/a-feder-cooper.png" alt="A. Feder Cooper"/>
-        <b><br>A. Feder Cooper</b>
+        <b><br><a href="https://afedercooper.info/" class="text-main" >A. Feder Cooper</a></b>
     </figure>
 <div class="w-2/3">
-<b>A. Feder Cooper</b> is a scalable machine-learning (ML) researcher, co-founder of The GenLaw Center, and an incoming Professor of Computer Science at Yale University.
+<a href="https://afedercooper.info/"><b>A. Feder Cooper</b></a> is a scalable machine-learning (ML) researcher, co-founder of The GenLaw Center, and an incoming Professor of Computer Science at Yale University.
 Cooper's contributions span uncertainty estimation, privacy and security of generative-AI systems, distributed training, hyperparameter optimization, and model selection.
 Cooper also does work in tech policy and law, and spends a lot of time finding ways to effectively communicate the capabilities and limits of AI/ML to interdisciplinary audiences and the public

 </div>
 </div>